How we are helping

 - constructing and improving education infrastructure in disadvantaged regions;

 - investing in innovative approaches and research with the private sector and civil society to improve access, reach and the quality of education; and

 - strengthening the management and accountability of education policies and systems, to ensure the sustainability of our investments.

 In addition, Australia Awards scholarships and fellowships support emerging leaders from developing countries to study in Australia or within their region, build people-to-people links and return home to contribute to economic and social development.
 While not part of Australia’s Official Development Assistance, the New Colombo Plan, a foreign policy initiative of the Australian Government, is enabling more Australian students to study in the region and contribute to deep and lasting ties between Australia and partner countries.

 Why we give aid

 Significant progress has been made in universal primary education since 1999.
-Globally, the number of children out of school has fallen from 108 million to 61 million.
-Of those children that remain out of primary school, 53 per cent are girls, approximately 17.8 million are in Asia and the Pacific, and estimates suggest that one-third have a disability.
+Globally, the number of children out of primary school has fallen from 108 million to 64 million.
+Approximately 22.4 million are in Asia and the Pacific.

 Education quality is a pressing concern.
-As many as 250 million children of primary school age could be failing to read or write by the time they reach grade four.
+As many as 387 million children of primary school age did not reach the minimum proficiency level in reading .
 Without basic literacy and numeracy, the return on years of schooling to a child is negligible.
 This urgent need for quality education is highlighted by Sustainable Development Goal 4 of the 2030 Agenda for Sustainable Development.